-The Women’s Creative Company exists so that women of all ages and cultures from across Glasgow can come together and share their experiences, ideas and creative energy.
-We aim to develop skills, build your confidence and have a lot of fun.
+Women’s Creative Company (WCC) exists so that women of all ages and cultures from across Glasgow can come together and share their experiences, ideas and creative energy.
+We develop skills, build confidence and have a lot of fun.

-“If someone told me this time last year that I would ever perform in front of other people I would have laughed at them”.
+“If someone told me this time last year that I would ever perform in front of other people I would have laughed at them” Group Member

 The Story So Far...

-Since 2011 the Women’s Creative Company have created and produced events, exhibitions and full productions, including: It’s Her Birthday, 80.1, Standing Strong, Endurance, Privilege, Hidden Footprints and Stories to Survive to.
+Since 2011 the Women’s Creative Company have created and produced events, exhibitions and full productions including: At A Distance Together, It’s Her Birthday, 80.1, Standing Strong, Endurance, Privilege, Hidden Footprints and Stories to Survive to.

 In between these larger projects members of the group have undertaken smaller-scale, more bespoke projects that have focused on creative development and expanding the groups’ individual and collective artistic practice.
 A rough chronology of the group's history is below:

 The group performed their first public sharing in March 2011 as part of our event It’s Her Birthday.